Are you looking for an easy postpartum diet plan you can follow that isn’t overly restrictive?

 Those macronutrients are:

-You might think that in order to lose weight fast, you have to do low carb, or become vegan, or do intermittent fasting, or put your body into a state of ketosis.
+You might think that in order to lose weight fast, you have to do low carb, become vegan, do intermittent fasting, or put your body into a state of ketosis.

 The good news is: